slash071/atlas/src/chapter_01/sub/basics.md

   1. Red
   2. Green

-Some Markdown editors do prefer having 4 spaces for indentation for a second level item, but the standard is actually 2 spaces.
-List items can also contain paragraphs, quotes etc.
+> Some Markdown editors prefer having 4 spaces for indentation for a second-level item, but the standard is actually 2 spaces.
+List items can also contain paragraphs, quotes, etc.

 #### Horizontal Rules

 We can separate paragraphs by horizontal rules in Markdown.
-Example below will Separate paragraphs by these rules:
+The example below will separate paragraphs by these rules:

     Paragraph 1